Alonso-del-Arte/assorted-exercises/README.md

 ## Project 4: Revise Project 1 and Project 2 to have unit tests

-Haven't yet decided how I will go about this one.
+This is a tough one.
 I haven't added tests retroactively in a long time.

+## Project 5: Hangman

+The classic word guessing game.
+See `games.graphical.Hangman` and `games.text.Hangman`.